FAQ'sAnswers to the most Frequently Asked Questions

 What are my payment options?

 Besides offering the budget pay plan we also offer payment by bank draft, our customer service representatives would be glad to set up this service for you.
 Please call our office for more details.
 We also accept all major credit cards and you can make the payment by calling 877-406-4405.
 You will need your gas customer number and pin number.
 Both numbers are provided on your bill each month.
-The newest form of payment is online using GCUD’s Secure Electronic Payment! – Pay Your Bill Online.
+The newest form of payment is online using GCUD’s Secure Electronic Payment! – Pay Your Bill Online. *We do not charge an additional fee when using credit cards or online payments.

 Broken or removed lock